tacticalretard0/gettr-spammr/README.md

 1. While it is recording requests, create a post on gettr, the post can contain anything

-1. Click on one of the requets named "post", there might be two of them, but the correct one is the one that says `Request Method: POST`, the wrong one will say `Request Method: OPTIONS`
+1. Click on one of the requests named "post", there might be two of them, but the correct one is the one that says `Request Method: POST`, the wrong one will say `Request Method: OPTIONS`

 1. Scroll down to the request headers, find `x-app-auth`